carefreedev/carefree/README.md

 >
 > For the MOST reliability

-MORE information coming very soon...
+MORE information coming really soon...